 Guidance on the definition of relevant markets can be found in nos 170 and following of the 2022 Vertical Guidelines.
 Reference can further be made to the 1997 Commission Notice on the definition of relevant market.
-There is an ongoing debate as to whether the approach towards market definition should be amended
+There is an ongoing debate as to whether the approach towards market definition should be amended.

 For the assessment of whether the supplier complies with the market share limit of 30% under the block exemption (see below), the market on which the supplier is selling the contract goods serves as the point of reference.
-Regarding the reseller/buyer, the purchasing market should be considered, i.e. the market on which it purchases the contract goods.
+Regarding the reseller/ buyer, the purchasing market should be considered, i.e. the market on which it purchases the contract goods, and not the downstream market on which it engages in resale activities.